sam9111/Video2Music/README.md

 🎵 Auto-generate music for your videos!🎵

-Elevate your short videos with Video2Music!
-Frames are extracted every 2 seconds and decoded with InstructBLIP to uncover the story.
-Then, the Replit ModelFarm Completion model crafts a vivid video description.
-But that's not all – it doubles as a music prompt generator, specifying instruments, genre, mood, feel, time signature, BPM, and even audio quality.
-Finally, the MusicGen model by Facebook composes a perfect soundtrack that syncs seamlessly with your video.
-Redefine your video experience with Video2Music.
+Video2Music is a novel AI-powered tool that can generate music for any short video of max 30 seconds.
+It is hosted and deployed on Replit, making it easy for anyone to use.

+Video2Music works by first extracting images from the video every 2 seconds.
+It then uses InstructBLIP to identify what is happening in each image.
+Finally, it uses the Google Text-Bison model to generate an overall description of the video.

+This information is then used to prompt the Google Text-Bison model to generate a music prompt of instruments, genre, mood, feel, time signature, BPM, kbps, and kHz suitable for the video.
+This prompt is then used to generate music for the entire video length using the MusicGen Facebook model.

+Video2Music also includes functionality to alter the video description and music prompt generated so that the user can generate the music to their liking.

 Note: The audio cannot be used for commercial purposes since the MusicGen model has weights licensed as CC-BY-NC 4.0 (NC = non-commercial)